Isophotee/Isophotee/README.md

 ## Hi there 👋 I'm Raihan ##

-I'm a Student from BINUS University Currently Enrolled in the Computer Science program.
+I'm a Student from BINUS University Enrolled in the Computer Science program, Currently majoring in Game Application and Technology.
-- 🌱 I’m currently learning C#, Kotlin, Unity
+- 🌱 Currently learning C#, Kotlin, Unity

 <!--
 **Reyanzhr/Reyanzhr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.